AlexCerullo/ParkWise/README.txt

 - cd src/native
 - python setup.py build_ext --inplace

+Notes
-That one-time build compiles the c_nearest kernel in-place; the Flask app detects it automatically and falls back to pure Python if it’s missing.
+- That one-time build compiles the c_nearest kernel in-place; the Flask app detects it automatically and falls back to pure Python if it’s missing.
+- Restore the ParkingTickets database into your local SQL Server Express instance (.\SQLEXPRESS) so the Flask app can query it (sample data given in sample_heatmap_data.csv - only 500 data points).
+- python run.py (in src) will run the program.
+It can be found in http://localhost:5000

 Permission is hereby granted to use, copy, modify, and distribute this software for personal and educational purposes only.
 Commercial use is strictly prohibited